simonesquad/conway-simulator/README.md

 This version is created using class components under the file Grid.js.
 It had no starting grid because you can either click to create your own starting grid or you can click the randomize function in the bottom to start with a randomly generated grid.
 The clear function brings you back to a completely clear grid state.
 Many of the typical conway patterns become visible during play.

 Version B: "The Map"
 This version is built using React hooks to experiment with this modality of the game.
+There is also a randomize and clear function on this grid.

 # Universal Rules of the Game
 1. Any live cell with fewer than two live neighbors dies, as if caused by under population.